 Just like you have reasons that you don’t do certain things, reluctant writers have their own reasons for not writing.
 Personally, I do not sing in front of people.
 Reason?
 I had a friend tell me I was terrible when I was very young, and ever since I’ve been terrified of criticism about it.

 I don’t remember gleaning much from going up and giving speeches during school, other than that I hated it.
 I know it’s the same for my students.
 Literally the ONLY thing I remember from my 8th grade social studies class was the nausea I felt as I walked up to give a speech one day.

 So, you’re intrigued by slam poetry, and you want to know how to start using it in the classroom.
 I get it; slam poetry is so awesome, sometimes I am intimidated by teaching it.
 But, the good news is that more than likely, your kids are going to love it.
 And when that happens, you’ve

 Want some ideas on how to teaching students how to integrate quotes and textual evidence in to writing?
 I’ve got you.
-A couple weeks ago, Sam and I were given the task of creating a lesson plan to teach how to properly cite and analyze textual evidence (or integrate a quote into your paper), as
+A couple weeks ago, a colleague and I were planning a lesson to teach how to properly cite and analyze textual evidence (or integrate a quote into your paper), as students were struggling to

 Interested in using slam poetry examples in your classroom, but not sure which poem would best?
 I’ve got you.
 Slam poetry is a little bit of an obsession of mine, and as a teacher that has taught grades 6-12 ELA, I’m always scrolling through slam poems to find ones that are both inspiring, awesome, and appropriate